top of page

 Power Moon rises freely in the sky,

-challenging the sun in its brightness.
+challenging the sun's brightness.

 Cool breezes presage hot days.